taocpp/PEGTL/doc/Rule-Reference.md

 * `const U& (*)( const T& )` -- pointer to function that takes a `const T&` and returns a `const U&`.
 * `const U* (*)( const T& )` -- pointer to function that takes a `const T&` and returns a `const U*`.

+Here `U` is assumed to be neither a pointer nor a reference type.
 Subsequent non-type template parameters, if any, must be of type `U` as that is the type of the object **extracted** from the next input object of type `T` on which the match condition is tested.

 The member rules are **not** automatically included with `<tao/pegtl.hpp>`.